 If applicable, grantees will provide documentation and evaluation of student learning outcomes.
-Grantees may use an assessment tool of their own devising or one of those provided by the Office of Engagement Initiatives.
+Grantees may use an assessment tool of their own devising or one of those provided by the Einhorn Center.

 If applicable, grantees will also provide documentation and evaluation of the partnership, including community partner voice and feedback.
-Grantees may use a Partnership Assessment Tool of their own devising or one of those provided by the Office of Engagement Initiatives.
+Grantees may use a Partnership Assessment Tool of their own devising or one of those provided by the Einhorn Center.

 Additional follow-up may be requested depending on the nature of the funding request.

 - **Travel, meals and lodging associated community-engaged learning conducted off campus

 - Student support:

 - **Travel, meals and lodging associated with community-engaged learning conducted off campus

 - Direct costs incurred by students involved in the project (e.g., conference registration)

 - Systems that support the student work experience (graphics, software, enrollment in online training, etc.)

 - Wages for students (work study, other).
 Information about Cornell student employment and federal work-study is available at studentemployment.cornell.edu/policies